 In these communities there can be many users, you might see @firstname.lastname@example.org or @email@example.com.
 Users that are in the same community as yourself are shown without the domain like @dolphin.
 When you compose a post you can mention any of these users, your message will find it's way to them across this interconnected web.

-If you don't like this limitation, you can create as many accounts in as many communities as you want.
+If you don't like these limitations, you can create as many accounts in as many communities as you want.
 So if you are curious about interacting with the larger fediverse, there are many other communities that offer this.
 Check out joinmastodon.org

 Every time you compose a new post, you get to choose who can see it.
 This is stored per post and cannot be changed after a post has been created.